hyperhq/docs.hyper.sh-hyper/Reference/CLI/index.md

 Run 'hyper COMMAND --help' for more information on a command.
 ```

-Now, we have supported two [regions](../../Introduction/region.md)
+Now, we have support for two [regions](../../Introduction/region.md)
 - Los Angels: us-west-1
 - Europe: eu-1

-You may specify the region via `--region` option when you want to operate the resources which region located in.
-The Los Angels region will be default region.
+You may specify the region via the `--region` option when you want to manage the resources located in that specific region.
+The Los Angels region will be the default region.

 > NOTE: Options with the `IGNORED` mark are not supported currently and will be ignored.